elmtree-askmo/cloudcannon-app/content/learn/others/how-did-the-nomination-of-asmara-as-a-unesco-world-heritage-site-address-contradictory-questions.md

 score: -1.0
 related_article1:
     id: 169126
+    title: >-
-    title: What were the key architectural features of Modernist Fascist-Colonial Architecture in Asmara?
+        What were the key architectural features of Modernist Fascist-Colonial Architecture in Asmara?
     subject: Others
     url: /learn/others/questions/what-were-the-key-architectural-features-of-modernist-fascistcolonial-architecture-in-asmara
 related_article2:
-    id: 169135
+    id: 169126
-    title: What does architectural demodernization entail in the context of decolonizing preservation?
+    title: >-
+        What were the key architectural features of Modernist Fascist-Colonial Architecture in Asmara?
     subject: Others
-    url: /learn/others/questions/what-does-architectural-demodernization-entail-in-the-context-of-decolonizing-preservation
+    url: /learn/others/questions/what-were-the-key-architectural-features-of-modernist-fascistcolonial-architecture-in-asmara
 related_article3:
-    id: 169132
+    id: 169129
-    title: How does the concept of repair in architecture incorporate postcolonial non-Western knowledge?
+    title: >-
+        How did Italian colonialism and military defeats influence the process of defascistization and decolonization?
     subject: Others
-    url: /learn/others/questions/how-does-the-concept-of-repair-in-architecture-incorporate-postcolonial-nonwestern-knowledge
+    url: /learn/others/questions/how-did-italian-colonialism-and-military-defeats-influence-the-process-of-defascistization-and-decolonization
 related_article4:
-    id: 169135
+    id: 169128
-    title: What does architectural demodernization entail in the context of decolonizing preservation?
+    title: >-
+        What role did racial segregation play in the architectural and urban transformation of colonial geographies?
     subject: Others
-    url: /learn/others/questions/what-does-architectural-demodernization-entail-in-the-context-of-decolonizing-preservation
+    url: /learn/others/questions/what-role-did-racial-segregation-play-in-the-architectural-and-urban-transformation-of-colonial-geographies
 related_article5:
-    id: 169134
+    id: 169126
-    title: How does reuse as reparation go beyond traditional reparation models in postcolonial contexts?
+    title: >-
+        What were the key architectural features of Modernist Fascist-Colonial Architecture in Asmara?
     subject: Others
-    url: /learn/others/questions/how-does-reuse-as-reparation-go-beyond-traditional-reparation-models-in-postcolonial-contexts
+    url: /learn/others/questions/what-were-the-key-architectural-features-of-modernist-fascistcolonial-architecture-in-asmara
 ---

 &nbsp;